 Weight & Volume

-With about 68 liters (or 4,200 cu in) in total capacity, the ULA Circuit backpack has an excellent lightweight suspension with three components to aid in carrying your gear.
-Its aluminum center, open fiberglass loop, and thin plastic frame sheet allows you to carry up to 35 pounds and are still gentle enough for a comfortable grasp around the body.
+With about 68 liters (or 4,200 cu. in.) in total capacity, the ULA Circuit has an excellent lightweight suspension with three components to aid in carrying your gear.
+Its aluminum center, open fiberglass loop, and thin plastic frame sheet allow you to comfortably carry a max load of up to 35 pounds yet is still gentle enough for an incredibly comfortable grasp around the body.

-The Circuit itself only weighs around two pounds making it perfect for the ultralight hiker taking on the Appalachian Trail.
-Even if you’re not a heavy pack loader, you can still enjoy the features of the Circuit for those casual countryside walks or morning trips to the farmer’s market.
+The total pack weight of the Circuit itself is only around two pounds making it a great pack for the ultralight hiker taking on the Appalachian Trail.
+Even if you’re not a heavy-pack loader, you can still enjoy the features of the Circuit for those casual countryside walks or morning trips to the farmer’s market.

-The whole pack’s interior is mostly made up of a large main compartment with a roll top closure for easy packing and access, and it’s neatly organized, so you don’t have to dig through your pack just to find something and waste precious hiking time.
+The whole pack’s interior is mostly comprised of a large main compartment with roll-top closure for easy packing and access, and it’s neatly organized, so you don’t have to waste precious hiking time digging through your pack to find something.

 In the interior, there are two accessory pockets; one hydration pocket and a hand-sized pocket for storing your valuables.
-The external storage pockets let you stow away all the snacks and tools you need during the day on the outside, so you don’t have to stop and look through your pack.
-These external attachments are the key to increasing hiking time and distance.
+The external storage pockets, including hip pockets, allow you to stow all the snacks and tools you need during the day on the outside, so you don’t have to stop and look through your pack.
+These external attachments are key to increasing hiking time and distance on any thru-hike.

-The Circuit’s side pockets are big enough to store multiple standard-sized bottles and deep enough for 1.5-liter bottles, although it’s a bit difficult to reach back and pull a bottle out while walking or climbing.
-Otherwise, the Circuit’s interior and exterior storage options lets you carry a little more than 30 pounds and its well-built frame allow for easier load bearing and excellent weight transfer, which is something to think about if you’re one to carry lots of equipment (or food).
+The Circuit’s side pockets are big enough to store multiple standard-sized bottles and deep enough for 1.5-liter bottles.
+However, their positioning makes it a little difficult to reach back and pull a bottle out while walking or climbing.
+Otherwise, the Circuit’s interior and exterior storage options let you carry a little more than 30 pounds, and its well-built frame allows for easier load-bearing and excellent weight transfer, which is something to think about if you’re one to carry lots of equipment (or food).

-The ULA Circuit’s durable material and numerous external attachments make it a very flexible pack for your daily ventures.
-There are two dual ice axe and shaft holders that can be used to carry walking or climbing axes if you’re one to climb steep hills.
+The ULA Circuit’s durable material and numerous external attachments make it a flexible pack for your daily ventures.
+There are two dual ice axe and shaft holders that can be used to carry walking or climbing axes if you like to climb steep hills.
 The side compression straps are made of webbing, which is convenient for stowing long items like umbrellas, trekking, or tent poles.

-The Circuit’s rear mesh pocket allows you to store any dry or wet items you want without having to open your pack.
-There’s also a webbing strap that loops over the top roll closure that’s handy for keeping rope or even a rain shell secured at the top of the pack.
-Lastly, the Circuit has yellow elastic bands on the outside of the shoulder straps which are an easy way to fasten and unfasten smaller-sized water bottles to the backpack.
+The Circuit’s large mesh pocket on the front of the pack with accompanying shock cord allows you to store any wet rain gear and so keeps your pack inside dry.
+There’s also a top compression strap that loops over the top roll closure, handy for keeping rope or even a rain shell secured at the top of the pack.
+Lastly, the Circuit has yellow elastic bands, each with a cord lock, on the outside of the shoulder straps which are an easy way to fasten and unfasten smaller-sized water bottles to the backpack.

-The ULA Circuit backpack is made of durable fabrics that include Dyneema gridstop, coated ripstop nylon and nylon mesh.
+The ULA Circuit backpack is made of durable fabrics that include Dyneema gridstop, coated ripstop nylon, and nylon mesh.
 The Dyneema and pocket mesh are stiff materials for resistance against wear and tear while the nylon mesh is wire-like.
-It can stand up to off-trail adventures without easily tearing.
+It will stand up to off-trail adventures without easily tearing.